Rescuers close to plane that crashed in Nepal with 22 aboard

 KATHMANDU, Nepal (AP) — Rescuers zeroed in on a possible location of a passenger plane with 22 people aboard that is feared to have crashed Sunday in cloudy weather in Nepal’s mountains, officials said.

-The Tara Air plane, which was on a 20-minute scheduled flight to the mountain town of Jomsom, took off from the resort town of Pokhara, 200 kilometers (125 miles) east of Kathmandu.
+The Tara Air plane was on a 20-minute scheduled flight from the resort town of Pokhara, 200 kilometers (125 miles) west of Kathmandu, to the mountain town of Jomsom.
 The turboprop Twin Otter aircraft lost contact with the airport tower close to landing in an area of deep river gorges and mountaintops.

-An army helicopter as well as private choppers were taking part in the search, the Civil Aviation Authority of Nepal said in a statement.
+An army helicopter and private choppers were taking part in the search, the Civil Aviation Authority of Nepal said in a statement.

 Army troops and rescue teams were headed to the possible site of the crash, believed to be around Lete, a village in Mustang district, Narayan Silwal, the army spokesman, said on Twitter.

-Note: This version has corrected the location to west of the capital, not east.